-- From now on we assume closed economy (or perfect international coordination): not because this is realistic, but because in order to know whether we should coordinate, we need to know what would be the coordinated optimum (some people believe that even if perfect coordination was possible, we should have zero k tax for purely economic reasons) - In effect, capital mobility & limited coordination raise elasticities of capital supply; see e.g. discussion of incomeshifting/tax-avoidance elasticity e2 in Piketty-Saez-Stantcheva AEJ 2014 - In the case of perfect mobility with zero international coordination, $e_2 = \infty \rightarrow no k$ tax is possible - In practice, there are always frictions and asset specificities (e.g. some k equipment cannot move easily and/or is more valuable in certain territories), so $e_2 < \infty$; but it can get quite high, and could keep rising in the future
+- From now on we assume a closed economy (or perfect international coordination): not because this is realistic, but because in order to know whether we should coordinate (which is technically not very complicated), we need to know what would be the coordinated optimum; some people believe that even if perfect coordination was possible, we should have zero k tax for purely economic reasons; sometime the same people shift from economic reasons to tax-evasion reasons without being explicit - In effect, capital mobility & limited coordination raise elasticities of capital supply; see e.g. discussion of incomeshifting/tax-avoidance elasticity e2 in Piketty-Saez-Stantcheva AEJ 2014 - In the case of perfect mobility with zero international coordination, $e_2 = \infty \rightarrow no k$ tax is possible - In practice, there are always frictions and asset specificities (e.g. most k cannot move so easily and/or is more valuable in certain territories), so e2 < +∞